yingShen-ys/academic-kickstart/content/project/low-rank/index.md

 +++
 # Project title.
-title = "Internal Project"
+title = "Efficient Low-rank Multimodal Fusion With Modality-Specific Factors"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "An example of using the in-built project page."
+summary = "A low-rank multimodal fusion method that leverages low-rank weight tensors to efficiently learn one compact multimodal representation."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`